Back to conductors

 Conductor

-Guest-conducting engagements also include the Alabama Symphony Orchestra, the Southwest Florida Symphony, Korea’s prestigious Korean Broadcasting Symphony (KBS), the Tae-Jeon City Philharmonic, the Chungnam State Philharmonic Orchestra (where he was Music Director/Conductor for three years before his Nashville appointment), and the Lautus Chamber Orchestra, which he founded in New York City in October 1995.
-Also active as an opera conductor, Maestro Rhee has directed performances of Hansel and Gretel with the Nashville Opera Company, and Carmen and Tosca with the New Jersey State Opera, where he assisted veteran Maestro Alfredo Silipigni.
-In addition, he has conducted performances of The Nutcracker with the Huntsville Ballet and Symphony.
+Guest conductor orchestral engagements to his credit include Tennessee Philharmonic, Huntsville Symphony Orchestra, Amarillo Symphony Orchestra, National Symphony Orchestra, Alabama Symphony Orchestra, Southwest Florida Symphony, Bohuslav Martinu Philharmonic, Mariinsky Theater Orchestra, Korea’s prestigious Korean Broadcasting Symphony (KBS), the Tae_Jeon City Philharmonic, the Korean Symphony, the Chungnam State Philharmonic Orchestra (where he served as Music Director/Conductor for three years before his appointment in Nashville), and the Lautus Chamber Orchestra, which he founded in New York City in October 1995.